by Anna Lienesch, Oceanography Faculty Assistant, University of Maryland and NOAA National Centers for Environmental Information (NCEI)

 The ship is equipped with a suite of GPS antennas which record the vessel’s geographic position (latitude & longitude) over time, and thereby keep track of its path and speed.
 It also has two gyrocompasses that measure true North and keep it headed in the right direction.
 Additionally, the ship is equipped with a Position and Orientation System for Marine Vessels (POSMV), which records the vessel’s position and movement in the water (this is called attitude and is composed of four measurements: pitch, roll, heave, and yaw).
 Navigational data collected by all these instruments can account for about 0.1-2% of the total volume of data that is collected on a typical expedition.

-To access Okeanos Explorer navigation data check out the NOAA Shiptracker, Okeanos Atlas for current cruises, or the “Ship Navigation Data” tabs in the OER Digital Atlas.
+To access Okeanos Explorer navigation data check out the NOAA Shiptracker, or the NOAA Ocean Exploration Data Atlas.
 These navigational data are not just important for keeping track of the ship’s whereabouts, but are also essential for putting all other data types collected on an expedition into spatial context.

 One of the main objectives of NOAA Ship Okeanos Explorer is mapping the seafloor and the water column within the United States economic exclusion zone (EEZ).
 Mapping data is collected by a suite of sonars, including an EM 302 multibeam echosounder, a Kundsen sub-bottom profiler, and EK 60/80 split-beam sonars, all of which send sound beams downward through the water column towards the seafloor.
 Because the ship will always move with the waves, even when stopped, these instruments must use the navigational data described above to send the sound in the right direction!
 All the systems aboard the Okeanos rely on each other in some way.